stuartellis/sve-personal-website/content/articles/gitlab-ci-local.md

 > To run on Windows systems, `gitlab-ci-local` requires [additional tools](https://github.com/firecow/gitlab-ci-local?tab=readme-ov-file#windows-git-bash) to be installed.

-If you are using [Podman](https://podman.io/) you must either enable an alias, so that Podman responds to the `docker` command, or specify Podman with the `--container-executable` option.
+If you are using [Podman](https://podman.io/) you must either specify Podman with the `--container-executable` option, or enable an alias, so that Podman responds to the `docker` command.
 On Red Hat-based Linux systems, you add the alias by installing the `docker-podman` package:

 ```shell
 dnf install docker-podman